There’s no doubt that a knowledge base is an important tool for an IT service desk.

 The answer is simple.
 You don’t have to maintain an army of technicians to fight each and every issue that people have.

 There’s no doubt that a knowledge base is a powerful tool capable of creating a happier environment both for technicians and requesters.
-If you are thinking of implementing a knowledge base or want to migrate to a more powerful solution, you can try Motadata ITSM for 30 days that includes a knowledge base with built-in integration with ITIL processes.
+If you are thinking of implementing a knowledge base or want to migrate to a more powerful solution, you can try Motadata ITSM for 30 days which includes a knowledge base with built-in integration with ITIL processes.